-Delicate, sweet-flavored fennel bulb is one of routnely found vegetable ingredients featuring in the Mediterranean cuisine.
-Its succulent enlarged bulb imparts special “anise" like sweet flavor to the recipes.
+Delicate, sweet-flavored fennel bulb is one of routinely found vegetable ingredients featuring in the Mediterranean cuisine.
+Its succulent enlarged bulb imparts unique “anise-like" sweet flavor to the recipes.
 Bulb fennel is cultivated for its beautiful, squatted stems in many regions of the southern Europe, especially in Italy.
-It is also known as Florence fennel, finocchio, sweet fennel, etc.
+It is also known as Florence fennel, finocchio, and sweet fennel.

 |Bulb fennel (F. vulgare var. azoricum).||Close-up view.

 Photo courtesy: Joelk75

 Bulb fennel is a cool season perennial herb but grown as an annual vegetable crop.
 Unlike seed fennel, bulb fennel is a small herb reaching just up to 2 feet in height.
 As the plant grows further, its thick lower leaves overlap in layers to form a swollen, bulb-like structure just above the soil surface.
 At maturity, its bulb measures about 3-5 inches in width and about 3 inches in length.